tommy-anderson/planable-qa-task-winter-2023/README.md

 # QA Task

+https://www.notion.so/Bug-report-8aabced30df243008d3928069ac96893?pvs=4  -  link to the bug report.
+Let me know if you are not able to access it, as it is the first time I am sharing a notion file, not sure how it works:)

 Thank you for considering the QA Engineer role at Planable.
 Please follow the steps below for the take-home task:

 1. Fork the repo privately to your GitHub account.